Introduction

 Temperature and the Lapse Rate

-The most predictable impact of altitude is temperature decrease with height.
-This occurs because the atmosphere is primarily heated from the Earth’s surface through radiation and convection, not directly by the sun.
-As air rises, it expands and cools, a process called adiabatic cooling.
-The standard environmental lapse rate is approximately 6.5°C per 1,000 meters (3.6°F per 1,000 feet).
-However, this rate varies with moisture content:
+The most consistent and observable impact of increasing altitude is the decrease in temperature.
+This phenomenon arises because the atmosphere is primarily heated from the Earth’s surface rather than directly by the sun.
+When air rises, it expands due to lower atmospheric pressure and consequently cools—a process known as adiabatic cooling.

 Atmospheric Pressure and Oxygen Availability